 The insurance industry in the U.S. generated over a trillion dollars in profits during a recent one year period.
 Approximately 44 percent of this amount (i.e., $502.6 billion) was generated by policies covering property and casualty losses according to the Insurance Information Institute (III).
 Given the massive financial influence of insurance carriers, they exercise political power by using a significant portion of the premiums to pay lobbyist who promote legal changes that are adverse to policyholders.
 Insurance carriers face an inherent conflict of interest because they are paid to provide financial security against loss, but they maximize their profitability by minimizing any such payouts.
 Given the influence and financial power of the insurance industry, consumers should be aware of a number of commonly held misconceptions about insurance coverage and claims, such as:

-An insurer can and will turn down your claim if the loss is caused by an “Act of God.”
+An insurer can and will deny your claim if the loss is caused by an “Act of God.”

 Homeowners insurance will provide coverage if your residence is flooded during a storm.

-My claim can be exaggerated to some extent because I have been paying premiums for years without filing a claim.
+Your claim can be exaggerated to some extent because you have been paying premiums for years without filing a claim.

 The decision to file a claim that is overstated in terms of the items listed or the value of the claim is a risky practice that can result in denial of your claim and more.
 Many policyholders are unaware that “padding” an insurance claim can constitute insurance fraud.
 Aside from the financial consequences of having your claim denied, insurance fraud constitutes a crime in Florida.